cran-task-views/Econometrics/Econometrics.md

   and nested logit among many others) is implemented in the `r pkg("apollo")` package.
 The newer `r pkg("logitr")` package combines many of the features from these preceding packages and also offers some meaningful performance improvements for fast estimation of multinomial and mixed logit models.
+  Simulated maximum likelihood estimation of mixed logit models, especially for large data sets, is available in `r pkg("mixl")`.
   Generalized additive models (GAMs) for multinomial responses can be fitted with the `r pkg("VGAM")` package.
 A Bayesian approach to multinomial probit models is provided by `r pkg("MNP")`.
 Various Bayesian multinomial